hpcc-systems/DataPatterns/README.md

-         popular_patterns        The most common patterns of values; see below rare_patterns           The least common patterns of values; see below is_numeric              Boolean indicating if the original attribute was a numeric scalar and therefore whether or not the numeric_xxxx output fields will be populated with actual values; if this value is FALSE then all numeric_xxxx output values should be ignored
+         popular_patterns        The most common patterns of values; see below rare_patterns           The least common patterns of values; see below is_numeric              Boolean indicating if the original attribute was a numeric scalar or if the best_attribute_type value was a numeric scaler; if TRUE then the numeric_xxxx output fields will be
+                                 populated with actual values; if this value is FALSE then all numeric_xxxx output values should be ignored
-         numeric_min             The smallest non-nil value found within the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric attributes
+         numeric_min             The smallest non-nil value found within the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
-                                 will return zero
-         numeric_max             The largest non-nil value found within the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric attributes
+         numeric_max             The largest non-nil value found within the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
-                                 will return zero
-         numeric_mean            The mean (average) non-nil value found within the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric
+         numeric_mean            The mean (average) non-nil value found within the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
-                                 attributes will return zero
-         numeric_std_dev         The standard deviation of the non-nil values in the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric attributes will return zero
+         numeric_std_dev         The standard deviation of the non-nil values in the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
          numeric_lower_quartile  The value separating the first (bottom) and second quarters of non-nil values within
-                                 the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric
-                                 attributes will return zero
+                                 the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
-         numeric_median          The median non-nil value within the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric attributes will return
+         numeric_median          The median non-nil value within the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
-                                 zero
          numeric_upper_quartile  The value separating the third and fourth (top) quarters of non-nil values within
-                                 the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric
-                                 attributes will return zero
+                                 the attribute as a DECIMAL; this value is valid only if is_numeric is TRUE; if is_numeric is FALSE then zero will show here
-         numeric_correlations    A child dataset containing correlation values comparing the current numeric attribute with all other numeric attributes, listed in descending
+         correlations            A child dataset containing correlation values comparing the current numeric attribute with all other numeric attributes, listed in descending
                                  correlation value order; the attribute must be